catMeooww/Jumping-Around/README.md

 # Jumping-Around
 In this simple game you only have to Jump!
 _____________________________________________
-Get the gold to win.
+Get the gold to win the level, more levels will be added soon.
 _____________________________________________
 # Controls:
 Move with: Left Arrow and Right Arrow;